Monotonic Learning in the PAC Framework: A New Perspective: Experiment

 \section{Experiment}

-We conduct an experiment on two PAC learnable problems, conjunction of boolean literals (Example~\ref{example:1}) and threshold function learning (Example~\ref{example:2}).
-The performance of each candidate algorithm is measured from a collection of output models and recorded as a \emph{distribution} (instead of an average value) for a given training sample size.
-Note that although the learning algorithms are deterministic, the sampling procedure is probabilistic for both learning problems.
-Finally, we compare and measure the difference between the performance distribution of the generated models and the theoretical distributions derived from PAC using Kullback-Leibler (KL) divergence (Perhaps there is no need to emphasize the KL divergence).
+As we have conjectured, given a PAC learnable problem with any $m>0$, the probability density function $f_m$ serves as an upper bound for the generalization loss distribution of the hypotheses generated by an ERM learning algorithm with training sets of size $m$.
+To support our conjecture, we conducted systematic evaluations on three distinct PAC learnable problems.
+For each candidate algorithm, performance was assessed by collecting a \emph{distribution} of loss values across output models, rather than relying solely on a single average metric, using fixed training sample sizes.
+Although the learning algorithms are deterministic, the sampling process is probabilistic in all examined learning problems.
+Finally, we compare the empirical performance distributions of the generated models with the theoretical distributions predicted by PAC theory.
 The results have confirmed that the theoretical distributions effectively merge into the experimental distributions when the sample size is sufficiently large.
-Moreover, both learning curves generated from both series of distributions appear monotone.
+Moreover, both learning curves generated from the series of distributions appear monotone, where the monotonicity of the theoretical distributions is guaranteed by definition.